Chase Sapphire Reserve $300 Dining Credit: Which Restaurants Qualify?

 Bottom line

-The Chase Sapphire Reserve is getting a new $300 annual dining credit, with a credit of up to $150 every six months.
-This is available on a limited number of restaurants in major cities.
+The Chase Sapphire Reserve has a new $300 annual dining credit, with a credit of up to $150 every six months.
+This is available at a limited number of restaurants in major cities.
 If you’d otherwise frequent these restaurants, then this is awesome, and basically good as cash.
 Meanwhile if you don’t live in a major city and/or wouldn’t frequent these restaurants, it’s a different story.

 While I wish the list of eligible restaurants were bigger, personally I’m a happy camper, since some restaurants that I frequent are on the list.

-What do you make of the Sapphire Reserve $300 dining credit?
+What do you make of the Chase Sapphire Reserve $300 dining credit?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.